RollinCajun/Media-Conversion-Tools/README.md

 ## Overview

-The Media Conversion Tools application provides a user-friendly interface for converting videos to H.265 format and images to JPEG format, helping to save space on your hard drive.
-The application supports the following features:
+Media Conversion Tools: A GUI application for efficient media file conversion

+This application provides a user-friendly interface for:

+    Video Conversion: Converts various video formats (e.g., MP4, AVI, MKV) to the highly efficient H.265 format using ffmpeg or Handbrake CLI.
+    Image Optimization: Converts images to the JPEG format, helping to reduce file size and save disk space.

 ### Video Conversion
 - Scans specified folders and subfolders recursively.